 Our workshop presenters and plenary speakers - who will include Don Kalsched, Donnel Stern, Coline Covington and Margaret Wilkinson - will be offering a diversity of approaches that contextualize, explore and critique what our Jungian orientation contributes to this field.
 Jung’s early interest in complexes and subsequent focus on archetypes, particularly their inclination toward personification and autonomy, led the way in studies of dissociation.
 More recently, conceptualizations of an unrepressed unconscious are making an important contribution to this ongoing debate and have again brought Jungian perspectives on the ‘not yet conscious’ to the fore.

 Dissociation is then a theme with a rich Jungian history and a general contemporary pertinence.
-We do hope all those planning to attend will also give close consideration to our ‘Call for Papers’ page.
-The ambience of these Journal conferences is always very inclusive, and our Editorial Committee looks forward to considering workshop presentation proposals from all quarters.
+The ambience of these Journal conferences is always very inclusive and we have a wide variety of topics and speakers, as you will see from our Programme page.

 On the Thursday (20th April), as a preamble to the main conference, we will also be running, as we usually do, a ‘Writers’ workshop’ (see Writing Workshop page below 'Call for Papers' tab).
 This year we intend to give it particular prominence as, thanks to the generosity of the Michael Horne Memorial Fund in underwriting this event, we have been able to offer it at much reduced fees.
 As Michael was a former US editor of the Journal, it seems particularly appropriate that, in the wake of his recent death, this fund raised in his honour should be dedicated to encouraging new writers and contributors to the Journal.